Adam Science Leadership Programme (ASLP)

 What do you offer for alumni?

-As a graduate of the Adam Science Programme, with the Adam Science name on your CV, you will join a distinguished network of alumni, holding senior professional and lay leadership positions within and outside the Jewish community.
-You will be able to connect to the network online, at Adam Science and at JLC/Lead events.
+As a graduate of the Adam Science Programme, with the Adam Science name on your CV (described as a Jewish communal “kitemark”), you will join a distinguished network of alumni, holding senior professional and lay leadership positions within and outside the Jewish community.
+We hope to redevelop our alumni network in the future but there is ample opportunity to connect to alumni at our events and events held around the community.

 You will also have a broader network of contacts across the Jewish community developed through your cohort which will support you in your role and, by connecting our organisations, will help strengthen the Jewish community.